Bernard-Soulier Syndrome Medication

 Class Summary

-Hemostasis is the physiological response to bleeding.
+Hemostasis is the physiologic response to bleeding.
 Injury and factors released by platelets initiates the coagulation cascade, which is mediated by blood clotting factors.
 This results in formation of an insoluble fibrin clot, thus reinforcing the initial platelet plug.
-Clotting factors (ie, antihemophilic factor [factor VIII], factor VII, or IX) function as cofactors in the blood coagulation cascade.
+Clotting factors (ie, antihemophilic factor [factor VIII], factor VII, or factor IX) function as cofactors in the blood coagulation cascade.

 Factor VIIa, Recombinant (NovoSeven)